run-ai/docs/docs/Researcher/workloads/inference-overview.md

 It is important to note that:

 * To finish the inference workload update successfully, the project must have sufficient free GPU quota in favor of the update.
   For example:

-  * Before the update: 3 replicas
-A running inference workload with 3 replicas (let's assume that each replica is equal to 1 GPU).
+    * Before the update: 3 replicas A running inference workload with 3 replicas (let's assume that each replica is equal to 1 GPU).
 This means the project is already using 3 GPUs of its quota.
 For the sake of simplicity, we will refer to this revision as revision #1.

-  * The update: 8 replicas
-This means, to complete the update, an additional 8 GPUs of free quota is needed.
+    * The update: 8 replicas This means, to complete the update, an additional 8 GPUs of free quota is needed.
 Only when the update is complete, the 3 GPUs used for the 1st revision are reclaimed.

+* The Workload grid in the user interface always displays the configuration of the desired specification (the latest submitted update).
+The status of the workload still represents the service status.
+For example, per the example described in point 1, during the update, the status of the workload is still “running” as the service is still being provided to the consumers (using revision #1).
-* The submission of inference updates is currently possible only via API

-* Following are the API fields that can be updated:
+* The submission of inference updates is currently possible only via API.
+Following are the API fields that can be updated:
     * Command
-  * Argos
+    * Args
     * Image
     * imagePullPolicy
     * workingDir
     * createHomeDir
     * Probes
     * environmentVariables
     * Autoscaling

-* The Workload grid in the user interface always displays the configuration of the desired specification (the latest submitted update).
-The status of the workload still represents the service status.
-For example, per the example described in point 1, during the update, the status of the workload is still “running” as the service is still being provided to the consumers (using revision #1).

 * As long as the update process is not completed, GPUs are not allocated to the replicas of the new revision.
 This prevents the allocation of idle GPUs so others will not be deprived using them.

 ### Inference workloads with KNative new behavior in v2.19